Wayne82/wayne82.github.io/_drafts/learn-linear-algebra-a-different-way.md

 comments: true
 ---

-It's been a while since my last post about neural networks, which covers certain mathematical details, to my own interest.
-As originally planned, my next learning topic is attention mechanism and transformers.
-However, the book of "[Linear Algebra Done Right](https://linear.axler.net/LADR4e.pdf)" by Sheldon Axler lying on the table for quite a while caught my attention eventually.
-And one day, I can't help picking it up and start reading.
-Until now, I have read the first 7 chapters, and find it is quite a fresh way to learn linear algebra for someone like me who only learned it in college as a general course 2 decades ago.
-There are 2 more chapters to go, but I think it is good for me to stop at this point and write down some notes about what I have learned so far.
+It’s been a while since my last post on neural networks, where I explored some mathematical details out of personal interest.
+My original plan was to move on to attention mechanisms and transformers.
+But the book [Linear Algebra Done Right](https://linear.axler.net/LADR4e.pdf) by Sheldon Axler, which had been sitting on my desk for quite some time, eventually caught my attention.
+One day, I couldn’t resist picking it up and starting to read.
+So far, I’ve worked through the first seven chapters, and I’ve found it to be a refreshing way to relearn linear algebra — especially for someone like me who last studied it as a general college course two decades ago.
+There are still two more chapters ahead, but I think this is a good point to pause and jot down some notes on what I’ve learned so far.

 ## The Essence of Linear Algebra
 Linear algebra is the study of linear structures, which covers: